 If you’re an engineering-oriented PM, you should consider having a GitHub profile with lots of contributions, and you should consider linking to any research white papers that you’ve written on your engineering thought leadership.

 Remember that your resume is only one part of a broader whole.
-It doesn’t need to cover everything - it’s only a product demo, and it’s demo-ing you as a product!
+It doesn’t need to cover everything - it’s only a product demo!

 Your cover letter will drive stronger narratives.